nathanielstenzel/bucket_mill/README.md

 These algorithms might not take advantage of the idea that the dremel bit cuts more than 1 mm at a time.
 After it does, it should be a bit faster.

 The measurements are assumed to be in milimeters.

+If you like this project, you could go to https://www.paypal.me/NathanielStenzel to send me money as a thanks...if you want to.